claudiocp/ohmydebn/README.md

 The hotkeys section below includes more hotkeys for Neovim and a link to additional information.

+# Firewall

+OhMyDebn includes [ufw](https://help.ubuntu.com/community/UFW) and configures it to deny inbound traffic.
+For more information about ufw, please see https://help.ubuntu.com/community/UFW.

 # Hotkeys

 Pressing `Super + K` will open Chromium and navigate to this list of keyboard bindings.